-Unfortunately, there is one thing that hasn’t changed over the years.
+Unfortunately, there is one thing that hasn’t changed much over the years.

-It all comes back to the old saying of “you can use it or you can lose it”.
+It all comes back to the old saying – “you can use it or you can lose it”.

 And one of the main reasons for this is Sarcopenia – or, Loss of Muscle Mass.

-They tracked the activity of more than 30,000 over 65’s from 1997 through until death, and found that while all types of physical activity positively impacted longevity, strength training had by far the greatest effect, especially on your independence.
+They tracked the activity of more than 30,000 over 65’s from 1997 until death and found that while all types of physical activity positively impacted longevity, strength training had by far the greatest effect, especially on your independence.